tlagos1/LoRA_IPv6_implementation/README.md

 Folder: end-device/examples/ping

 The goal of this program is make the Arduino UNO + inAir9 works like a LoRa node.
-To start runing the node, you have to upload the file in the Arduino UNO with its correspong libraries (ends-device library).
+To start running the node, you have to upload the file in the Arduino UNO with its corresponding libraries (ends-device library).

 In this project, the LoRa node was configured with the IP fe80::3.